One Day in Charleston: The Perfect Itinerary

 Andrew Pinckney Inn—boutique hotel with 41 rooms located just a couple of blocks from the Charleston City Market.
 Check it out here.

 The Dewberry—luxurious accommodations bordering Marion Square, near fine dining and shopping on King Street.
-To get around Charleston, use one of the Dewberry Volvo guest cars or try one of the complimentary bicycles.
+I haven’t had the pleasure of staying here yet, but my sister loves it.
 Book your room today.

 Budget-friendly Option: DoubleTree Mount Pleasant—we enjoyed our stay at this lovely and budget-friendly hotel just a few minutes outside Charleston.
 Book your stay.